The problem

 What if… we could use the power of peer-support to motivate and inspire women to make change?

-What we did: we piloted a series of groups to enable women to share their experiences of money in a safe space and support each other to take action.
+What we did first: we piloted a series of groups to enable women to share their experiences of money in a safe space and support each other to take action.
 Following testing in London and Bristol we worked with Huddlecraft to train 15 volunteers to host groups in their homes, workplaces, parenting groups or round a table in the pub or cafe.

 The pilot groups launched in April and ran until July 2019.